 I would however place EKM in my top 3, ahead of BigCommerce, NetSuite and OpenCart as e-commerce solutions for SME businesses on a budget.
 My new top 3 being:

 EKM has some great potential and with some amends to it’s technical SEO capabilities, EKM can easily rival Shopify in my opinion for OOTB proficiency, from an SEO standpoint.
-However, like with a number of platforms there is a cap, and as a business you can cap out very quickly with EKM, so I’d go with Shopify from a scalability standpoint.
+Like with any platform however, you need to utilise your own suite of tools, ranging from keyword tools, to analytics and brand monitoring.

 I also love that EKM are attempting this evolution mode idea, and trying to add value to users – but I can’t see any value on any of these sites from an SEO perspective, and based on some of the advice and communications I’ve seen them have with clients, I’m concerned about their expertise level and that they see it as a chargeable service in it’s current manifestation.